Derin Erdoğan

 Derin Erdoğan (born 28 June 2002) is a Turkish female basketball player.
 The tall national plays point guard.
 Currently, she plays for Northeastern Huskies in the U.S. She was part of the Turkey U-16, Turkey U-18 and Turkey U-20 teams before she was admitted to the Turkey team.

 Club career

 Erdoğan was a member of Istanbul University SC, and Arizona Wildcats.
-She played in 14 games in the 2020–21 and in 13 matches in the 2021–22 season.
-After two years at Arizona, she moved in 2022 to Northeastern Huskies in Boston to play in the NCAA Division I women's basketball tournament.
+She played in 14 games in the 2020–21 and in 13 games in the 2021–22 season.
+She appeared in 3 postseason games and was a member of the 2020–21 Final Four champion and national runner-up Arizona Wildcats women's basketball team.
+After two years at Arizona, she moved in 2022 to Northeastern Huskies, an NCAA Division I women's basketball program in Boston, where she was a starter for 3 seasons.

 Galatasaray

 On 24 May 2024, it was announced that she signed a 1-year contract with the Galatasaray.

 On 16 May 2025, she signed a new contract with Galatasaray, valid until the end of the 2025–26 season.

+She signed a new two-year contract with Galatasaray on July 11, 2026.

 International career

 She was part of the national U-16 team, which won the bronze medal at the 2017 European Youth Summer Olympic Festival in Győr, Hungary.
 She played also at the 2018 FIBA U16 Women's European Championship.

 She was with the Turkey U-18 team at the 2019 FIBA U18 Women's European Championship Division B.

 As a member of the Turkey U-20 team, she played in four matches of the 2022 FIBA U20 Women's European Championship Division B.

 Erdoğan was admitted to the national team.
 She played at the EuroBasket Women 2023 qualification.